AB-UND-ZU/alive/README.md

 - Trading action displays maximum of 2 items
 - Tiny shadow on lootable items extends a bit further than on terrains due to loot height
 - Mobs walking around the death animation might not receive fog hidden
+- Inventory only renders correctly with multiples of 2
+- Sprite stacks don't seem to work properly

 ## Inventory example